SAT, ACT and PSAT

 We’ve helped more than 200,000 families Improve their Scores

 The ACT and SAT® exams are essential exams used in college admissions to measure a student’s readiness for higher education.
 Individuals usually take the tests in their junior year of high school, but testing plans vary according to student goals.
 With the increasingly competitive college admissions landscape, it is important to perform well on these exams, since these exams are a critical component in the admissions decision for most colleges and universities.
 SAT® and ACT scores are also often a determining factor for scholarship awards.
 At Tutor Doctor, we start with a customized testing plan and diagnostics to create a preparation plan tailored to each student’s needs and aspirations.
+We offer tutoring for college entrance exams both in person and online.

 - Complimentary test prep consultation